unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 	),
 ```

-- After that we need to add a Click EventHandler to Toggle the Theme.
+- After that, we need to add a Click EventHandler to Toggle the Theme.

 ```csharp
 toggle.Checked += (s, e) =>